-Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any transaction or item discussed or referenced in this letter.
-In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to his loss of permanent resident status or for taxable periods after his loss of permanent residence status under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
+In addition, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to A's loss of U.S. citizenship or for taxable periods after A's loss of U.S. citizenship under sections of the Code other than sections 877, 2107, and 2501(a)(3).